Assessor: Darrin Kraatz

 This site allows users to subscribe to email alerts when new documents of interest are recorded at the Register of Deeds.
 You may sign up for alerts using your name, address, property identification number, or any information included on recorded documents.

-You can visit the Oakland County Clerk/Register of Deeds website for more information: Click here
+You can visit the Oakland County Clerk/Register of Deeds website for more information: Click here, or call 248-858-0561.

 In accordance with the General Property Tax Laws of the State of Michigan, the Bloomfield Township Assessor's Office estimates the true cash value, assessed value and taxable value of every parcel of real and personal property within Bloomfield Township.
 The Assessor's Office is responsible for the valuation of all real and personal property in Bloomfield Township that is not specifically exempted by law.
 It prepares assessment rolls and evaluates all new construction and improvements to real property.